canonical/pebble/README.md

 ### Exec (one-shot commands)

 Pebble's "exec" feature allows you to run arbitrary commands on the server.
-This is intended for short-running programs; the processes started with exec bypass Pebble's service manager.
+This is intended for short-running programs; the processes started with exec don't use the service manager.

 For example, you could use `exec` to run pg_dump and create a PostgreSQL database backup: